-Toronto based wine & cocktail writer and publicist embarking on an adventure to discover the latest and greatest in the industry worldwide
+Toronto based travel, wine & cocktail writer embarking on an adventure to discover the world

 February 2 2011